-Justice Department will not seek stay in AT&T-Time Warner case
+AT&T completes acquisition of Time Warner

+"The content and creative talent at Warner Bros., HBO and Turner are first-rate.
+Combine all that with AT&T's strengths in direct-to-consumer distribution, and we offer customers a differentiated, high-quality, mobile-first entertainment experience," Randall Stephenson, chairman and CEO of AT&T, said in a statement.
+"We're going to bring a fresh approach to how the media and entertainment industry works for consumers, content creators, distributors and advertisers."

+Time Warner head Jeff Bewkes is now officially the former chairman and CEO of the company; he will be a senior advisor during a transition period, AT&T said.
+Bewkes' direct reports will now report to John Stankey, who is the CEO of AT&T's media business.

-The Justice Department said in a court filing Thursday that it will not ask for a stay to stop the merger.
+Earlier Thursday, the Justice Department said in a court filing that it would not ask for a stay to stop the merger, and the companies and the Justice Department together said that the deal could be closed immediately.

-The filing came two days after Judge Richard Leon approved AT&T's $85 billion acquisition of Time Warner, rejecting the government's antitrust objections.
+On Tuesday, Judge Richard Leon had approved AT&T's $85 billion acquisition of Time Warner, rejecting the government's antitrust objections.

-On Thursday, Leon granted a joint motion in which lawyers for the government and the companies said AT&T and Time Warner should be allowed to close the deal as soon as possible.

 The Justice Department may still appeal the judge's ruling in the case.